WillMc93/Anki-Scrapers/README.md

-# OpenStax-Scraper
+# Anki-Scrapers

-Scrape OpenStax for MCAT related definitions/equations.
+A repo for holding my anki deck creation routines.